Kazakhstan

 Planning your trip to Kazakhstan is sometimes complicated

-The other side of the coin of a place that is rarely visited by Western tourists — there is little information online, and it is therefore very complicated to organize a trip to Kazakhstan remotely.
+The downside of a place rarely visited by Western tourists is that there is little information available online, making it very difficult to organize a trip to Kazakhstan from afar.
+Here are some challenges you may encounter:

-• Service in English is rare
+• Service in English is rare.

-• Online bus schedules are not reliable
+• Online bus schedules are unreliable.

 • Etc.